HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 `helm upgrade -n <namespace> -f <custom-values.yaml> <prefix> <chart>`

-If you wish to go back to the **UTC**, you can just pass an empty string to the `incubator.containerTimezone` field.
+If you wish to go back to the **UTC**, you can just pass an empty string to the `configuration.containerTimezone` field.

 !!! note
-    If you passed an invalid time zone, the time zone would default back to **UTC**.
+    If you passed an invalid timezone, the timezone would default back to **UTC**.

 ## Effects

-Changing the `incubator.containerTimezone` value in custom values file changes the time zone for **all** containers.
+Changing the `configuration.containerTimezone` value in the custom values file changes the timezone for **all** containers.

 This also means that the application running inside the containers is also affected by this change.

-Effects of changing the time zone depends on the application, but some examples are:
+The effects of changing the timezone depend on the application, but some examples are:

 - [`TZ` environment variable](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html) is set for all containers.
 - Timestamps of files inside the container reflect the set timezone.
-- CRON Jobs of Prereqs Checker follow the new time zone.
+- CRON Jobs of Prereqs Checker follow the new timezone.
   For more information, see the [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks).
 - Timestamps of the logs are currently partially affected depending on each application's logging framework.
-Some of the logs adapt the timezone of the container, while others always log UTC timestamps.
+Some of the logs adapt to the timezone of the container, while others always log UTC timestamps.

 ## Uniform log timestamps